YCChenVictor/blog-frontend/src/posts/software/concept/2022-05-02-interview.md

 ### Behavioral Questions (15 minutes)

-* Can you describe a challenging project you've worked on?
+* (V) Can you describe a challenging project you've worked on?
-* How do you handle tight deadlines and pressure?
+* (V) How do you handle tight deadlines and pressure?
-* Tell me about a time when you had to resolve a conflict within a team.
+* (V) Tell me about a time when you had to resolve a conflict within a team.
-* Tell me about a time when you had to deal with a difficult team member.
+* (V) Tell me about a time when you had to deal with a difficult team member.
 How did you handle it?
-* Can you share an example of a project or task that didn't go as planned?
+* (V) Can you share an example of a project or task that didn't go as planned?
 How did you handle the situation and what did you learn from it?
-* Give me an example of a time when you had to adapt to a change in a work environment.
+* (V) Give me an example of a time when you had to adapt to a change in a work environment.
 How did you approach it?
 * Tell me about a situation where you had to work with a challenging client or customer.
 How did you handle the relationship?
 * Describe a moment when you had to lead a team through a challenging project.
 What strategies did you use to motivate and guide your team?
 * Give me an example of a time when you had to resolve a conflict within your team.
 What steps did you take to address the issue?